 Go ahead, it’s gluten free!

-One warm evening this past summer, my husband surprised our family with last minute tickets to a Mets baseball game.
-Don’t you just love surprises?
 We all scrambled to get ready so that we could get there early and tour Citi Field (we hadn’t been to a Met game since they played at Shea stadium).

 Gluten free concession stands are popping up at many stadiums across the country so be sure to inquire the next time you go to your favorite ballpark.
 I wrote about Yankee Stadium here.

-Upon arrival at Citi Field, we were greeted with a floppy hat giveaway.
 Then we entered an impressive rotunda highlighting the career of Jackie Robinson.
 Nine inspiring ideals of his are engraved on the floor: Excellence, Citizenship, Commitment, Determination, Persistence, Courage, Integrity, Teamwork and Justice.
-Several flat screen televisions played highlights from his baseball career.
-Once upstairs, the feeling was a lot like an amusement park.

 We were so excited when Travis d’Arnaud hit a home run.
 The famous big apple behind the centerfield fence that rises each time a Mets player hits a home run added to the thrill.
 Everybody clap your hands!